top of page

 Question to treasury - Community ownership

 Putting local people in control of local assets is common sense.
-Pride in Place in Woodgate and Bartley Green gives my constituents the chance to rebuild our community thanks to our Government.
+Pride in Place in Woodgate, Bartley Green gives my constituents the chance to rebuild our community thanks to our Govt.

-I asked the Treasury how this funding will help people take ownership of community assets, watch my full question above.
+I asked the Treasury how this funding will help local people take ownership of community assets.

 Protecting What Matters